 VILLANOVA, Pa. – Emily Geoghegan ’19 MS has been interested in nature and the environment since elementary school, but it wasn’t until after taking some influential courses in college that she decided she wanted to pursue a career in ecosystems science.
 After a research-intensive undergraduate experience at Bryn Mawr College, Geoghegan chose to pursue her master’s at Villanova because of the opportunity to work closely with faculty mentors who held similar research interests to hers.

-Geoghegan is working with her thesis adviser, Samantha Chapman, PhD, associate professor of Biology, on Chapman’s National Science Foundation-funded wetland protection study, learning critical research and writing skills as she prepares to enter a top PhD program.
+Geoghegan worked with her thesis adviser, Samantha Chapman, PhD, associate professor of Biology, on Chapman’s National Science Foundation-funded wetland protection study, learning critical research and writing skills that helped her gain entry into a PhD program at the University of California Davis.

 “Emily came in with a nice research profile and has really blossomed into an independent researcher,” says Dr. Chapman.
 “I trust her to lead a big part of the NSF project because she is such a good researcher and excellent writer.
 I am lucky to have her in my lab group.”